Label-Efficient Model Selection for Text Generation: Results

 \subsection{Practical Iterative Selection Algorithm}

-Accuracy in estimating the winning model can vary widely, depending on the number of examples as well as the actual performance gap (Fig.~\ref{fig_main_result_confidence_example}).
-In a practical scenario, however, users presumably do not know in advance the size of the performance gap between the models they compare; moreover, after annotating some examples with the oracle and estimating the winning model, users \textit{will not know whether the estimation is in fact correct}.
+Accuracy in estimating the winning model can vary widely, depending on the budget size as well as the actual performance gap (Fig.~\ref{fig_main_result_confidence_example}).
+In a real-world scenario, however, users do not know in advance the size of the performance gap between the models they compare; moreover, after annotating some examples with the oracle and estimating the winning model, users \textit{will not know whether the estimation is in fact correct}.

-Thus, in order to apply oracle effort minimization strategies in practice, there is a need for a practical approach that determines the required number of examples dynamically, and provides some approximation of the reliability of the estimate.
+Thus, in order to reduce oracle effort in practice, there is a need for an approach that determines the minimal budget required, and provides some approximation of the reliability of the winning model selection.
 To this end, we propose an \textbf{iterative method} for selecting examples.
 In this approach, the number of examples sent to the oracle is increased gradually, until a predefined reliability-oriented threshold is met.
-Hierarchical clustering naturally lends itself to an iterative solution: suppose we have clustered the difference vectors into $N$ clusters, and the oracle has annotated the $N$ selected examples, yet we suspect that the preference estimation is not sufficiently reliable.
+Hierarchical clustering naturally lends itself to an iterative solution: suppose we have clustered the difference vectors into $k$ clusters, and the oracle has annotated the $k$ selected examples, yet we suspect that the preference estimation is not sufficiently reliable.
 In this case, we can now cluster the vectors into $k+1$ clusters; this will further partition one of the previous clusters, providing two new examples to be labeled by the oracle\footnote{Partitioning a cluster means selecting two new examples, in addition to the one originally annotated for the cluster; we discard the original example ($e_c$ in Alg.~\ref{algo:model_comparison}) from the preference decision, as it is presumed to be less informative at this point.}.
 With each partitioning step, the amount of information increases, and this procedure is repeated until reaching the threshold/stopping criterion.